-FACTS

-WHAT DOES LEVEL FOUR DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES LEVEL FOUR DO WITH YOUR PERSONAL INFORMATION?
 Why?
 The Firm(s) collects and develop personal information about clients and some of that information is non-public personal information (Customer Information).
 The essential purpose for collecting Customer Information is to provide and service the appropriate financial products and services clients obtain from the Firm(s).
 The Firm(s) may share client information with one or more of our affiliated companies (companies related by common ownership or control).

-The affiliated companies of Level Four include Level Four Group LLC (LFG), Level Four Financial, LLC (LFF), Level Four Advisory Services, LLC (LFAS), Level Four Capital Management, LLC, (LFCM) and Level Four Insurance Services (LFIS) collectively ("the Firm(s)").
-The Firm(s) may also have relationships with other non-affiliated (companies not related by common ownership or control) entities, including, insurance companies, trust companies, custodians and other financial institution entities.
+The affiliated companies of Level Four include Level Four Group LLC (LFG), Level Four Financia LLC (LFF), Level Four Advisory Services, LLC (LFAS), Level Four Capital Management, LLC (LFCM) and Level Four Insurance Services (LFIS) collectively ("the Firm(s)").
+The Firm(s) ma also have relationships with other non-affiliated (companies not related by common ownership or control) entities, including, insurance companies, trust companies, custodians and other financial institution entities.
 What?
 The categories of Customer Information collected by the Firm(s) depend upon the scope of the engagement with the individual affiliate entity and are generally described below.
-As investment advisers, LFAS and LFCM collect and develops Customer Information about clients in order to provide investment advisory services.
+A investment advisers, LFAS and LFCM collect and develops Customer Information about client in order to provide investment advisory services.
 As a broker dealer, LFF collects Customer Information about clients in order to provide brokerage services.
-Customer Information collected includes:

-- Information received from clients on financial inventories and questionnaires through consultation with referring Advisory and Brokerage Representatives.
-This Customer Information may include personal and household information such as income, spending habits, investment objectives, financial goals, statements of account, and other records concerning clients' financial condition and assets, together with information concerning employee benefits and retirement plan interests, wills, trusts, mortgages and tax returns. - Information needed to open an account including social security numbers, investment experience, assets, income, account balances - Information developed as part of financial plans, analyses or investment advisory services. - Information concerning investment advisory account transactions, such as wrap account transactions. - Information about clients' financial products and services transactions with LFAS, LFCM and LFF. - When you are no longer our customer, we continue to share your information as described in this notice.
+Customer Information collected includes: Information received from clients on financial inventories and questionnaires through consultation with referring Advisory and Brokerage Representatives.
+This Custome Information may include personal and household information such as income, spending habits, investment objectives, financial goals, statements of account, and other record concerning clients' financial condition and assets, together with information concerning employee benefits and retirement plan interests, wills, trusts, mortgages and tax returns Information needed to open an account including social security numbers, investment experience, assets, income, account balances.
+Information developed as part of financial plans, analyses or investment advisor Information concerning investment advisory account transactions, such as wrap account transactions.
+Information about clients' financial products and services transactions with LFAS, LFCI and LFF.
+When you are no longer our customer, we continue to share your information as described in this notice.
+All financial companies need to share customer's personal information to run their everyda business.
+In the section below, we list the reasons financial companies can share the

-How?

-All financial companies need to share customer's personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customer's personal information; the reasons Level Four chooses to share; and whether you can limit this sharing.